wavefrontHQ/docs/pages/doc/wavefront_spring_boot_faq.md

 You are not authorized to perform this operation
 ```

-To send data to Tanzu Observability, delete the ~/.wavefront_freemium file, and run the application again to create a new account.
+To send data again, you need to create a new freemium account.
+Follow these steps:
+1. Delete the `~/.wavefront_freemium` file.
+1. Run the application to create a new freemium account.